Integrations

 - Small providers (under ~20 participants).
 The manual work is contained and the cost of integration outpaces the saving.

 - Providers planning to switch platforms.
-Brevity isn’t the only NDIS-capable platform; if you’re weighing a move, build nothing until that decision is settled.
+Brevity isn’t the only NDIS-capable platform.
+If you’re weighing a move, build nothing until that decision is settled.

 More reading